NORTH POINTE'S FREQUENTLY ASKED QUESTIONS

 What services are available for students with special needs?

-We do provide services to students with special needs.
+As a public school. we provide services to students with special needs.
 We passionately believe in utilizing inclusion, the philosophy that students with special needs should remain with their peers as much as possible.
-As a public school, we offer the full continuum of services as needed for our students' progress in the general curriculum.
+We offer the full continuum of services as needed for our students' progress in the general curriculum.
 At the time, however, none of our schools has a full-day resource room on campus.

 Does Pointe provide transportation?